pablo-fdz/Final_Year_Project-Economics_UPF/README.md

 In this repository the following supporting documents of the final year project can be found:
 - The dataset which we have used for the regression analysis.
 It includes data collected by the Spanish Ministry of Transportation as well as the data collected by us.
 - Python scripts about data cleaning and filtering, data analysis and the fitting of the OLS regression models.

+Authors of the project: Daniel Pérez, Marina Montero, Carla Serra and Pablo Fernández.